Table of Contents

 When working as an IT administrator and delegating security access to users, always follow the “Principle of least privilege.”
 This term means that you should only give users the minimum amount of access required for a specific task.

-In this blog post, I explain the minimum permissions required to join a computer to an Active Directory domain, and also how to delegate these permissions in AD.
+In this blog post, I explain the minimum permissions required for a domain account to join a computer to an Active Directory domain and delegate these permissions in AD.

-To join a computer to an Active Directory domain, the user requires the privilege:
+To allow a user to add computer join a computer to an Active Directory domain, the user requires the privilege:

 join computer to AD domain.